department-of-veterans-affairs/vagov-content/pages/careers-employment/veteran-owned-business-support.md

 <br>
 <span id="business-advantages">

-### What kind of advantages and support can I get when I register my business?
+### What kind of advantages and support can I get when I register my Veteran-owned small business?

 - The ability to do business with us.
 If you want to do business with VA, your company must be registered as a VOSB or SDVOSB.
 - Priority when you bid on contracts for other federal or state government agencies